Clouds on Tuesday, but most of the rain waits until nightfall

 Soaking rain is expected during that time, averaging between 0.50 and 0.75 inches across central Virginia before shutting off by daybreak Wednesday.
 This would be the wettest period since March 12, when a combination of 1.44 inches of rain and melted snow came down in Richmond.

-After, some breaks of sun return on Wednesday with temperature getting into the 70s.
+Afterward, some breaks of sun return on Wednesday with temperatures getting into the 70s.
 Another round of showers arrives on Thursday.
 However, rain on Thursday will not be as consistent or as heavy as what pushes across Richmond on Tuesday night.

 Once those showers push through, another cooling trend sets up for Friday and the weekend.
-A few showers or lighter sprinkles are possible on Friday and Saturday, but most of the time, each of those days will be dry.
+A few showers or lighter sprinkles are possible on Friday and Saturday, but each of those days will be dry most of the time.

 Everything is on track for a cooler weekend.
 Richmond will not reach the level of cold that produced a freeze about a week ago, but weekend temperatures will be about 10 degrees below normal for the time of year.